flandolf/DeviceInfo/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details (or link to the Apache 2.0 license directly if you don't have a local file).
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.